wilsonmar/oss-perf/jenkins.md

 <a id="JobsDashboard">
 ## Jobs List in Jobs Dashboard</a>
-CHALLENGE: Become famailiar with operations availalbe in menus and links.
+CHALLENGE: Become famailiar with operations available in menus and links.

 0. For smaller icons, click the S among S | M | L at the bottom of the list.